OctopusDeploy/docs/src/pages/docs/releases/issue-tracking/jira.md

 1. Configure the Jira extension in Octopus Deploy.

-    In the Octopus Web Portal, navigate to **{{Configuration,Settings,Jira Integration}}** and enter the following values for your Jira instance:
+    In the Octopus Web Portal, navigate to **Configuration ➜ Settings ➜ Jira Integration** and enter the following values for your Jira instance:

     - **Jira Base URL**.
 This tells Octopus where your Jira instance is located and enables Octopus to render the links back to Jira issues. i.e., https://your-internal-jira-instance/